SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/03-Introduction-to-CSS.md

 <p class="main">lorem ipsum dolor sit amet</p>
 ```

-You can also specify that **only specific HTML elements** should be affected by a class.
+We can also specify that **only specific HTML elements** should be affected by a class.

 ```css
 h1.headings {